 Can My Child Get Ear Surgery?

-Ear surgery is often performed on young children who were born with abnormally large or oddly shaped ears that protrude from the sides of the head.
-Children can undergo ear surgery to correct the issue, but it is best to wait until the child is over age 5; at this time, the ears will be fully formed.
+Ear surgery is often performed on children who were born with abnormally large or oddly shaped ears that protrude from the sides of the head.
+Children can undergo ear surgery to correct the issue, but it is best to wait until the ears are fully formed.
 No new growth-related changes will occur, so the results will not be affected.

 Will There Be Post-Surgical Marks on My Ear?